roblineker/agentico_website/README.md

 ### Form Integration

-The contact form in `contact-section.tsx` is ready for backend integration.
-Add your form handling logic to the form submission.
+The contact form in `contact-section.tsx` integrates with:
+- **Notion Database**: Automatically saves all form submissions to a Notion database for lead tracking
+- **N8N Webhooks**: Sends form data to N8N workflows for automation

+See [NOTION-SETUP.md](./NOTION-SETUP.md) for detailed setup instructions.

 ## Deployment